-Claremore got its beginnings when Chief Glahmo led his tribe of Osage Indians from Missouri in 1802.
+Claremore, Oklahoma got its beginnings when Chief Glahmo led his tribe of Osage Indians from Missouri in 1802.
 He soon established a fur trading post along the Verdigris River.
-The trading post sat atop a 25 acre mound which came to be known as Clermont, a French word meaning “clear mountain.”
+The trading post sat atop a 25-acre mound which came to be known as Clermont, a French word meaning “clear mountain.”
 Over time, traders and Indians alike began to refer to the Chief as “Chief Clermont.”

 A settlement made up primarily of Cherokee Indians was established on Clermont Mound beginning with a general store, a blacksmith shop and a school.
 In 1874 the post office was established with the intention of naming the town after Chief Clermont.
 However, due to a clerical error, the name was listed as Claremore, and so it was.

 The Cherokee, adapting to the “white men’s” ways prospered, organized constitutional governments, published newspapers, and established an extensive educational system.
 In 1889, when the U.S. Government began to open up unassigned lands in Indian Territory to the white men, they flooded the territory and soon took control of Claremore.
 By the turn of the century, Claremore was larger than Tulsa.

 In 1903, a test oil well was drilled in Claremore, but instead of finding oil, the drillers discovered a large flow of artesian mineral water.
 Before long radium bathhouses became the rage in Claremore.